TL;DR

 Here's how the two approaches compare:

-For apps pushing thousands of transactions per minute, or those requiring ultra-low latency (like trading systems or real-time gaming), dedicated Solana RPC infrastructure isn’t just a performance upgrade—it’s a prerequisite.
+For apps pushing thousands of transactions per minute, or those requiring ultra-low latency (like trading systems or real-time gaming), dedicated Solana RPC infrastructure isn't just a performance upgrade—it's a prerequisite.
+Independent guides on RPC selection in 2026 generally suggest crossing into dedicated territory once you exceed roughly 10 hours per month of active RPC use, or once your strategy depends on landing transactions during congestion windows.

 Shared nodes are useful to prototype and explore the network, but in 2026, scaling means owning your RPC layer.